IMAGINE-H2020/Boun_Perception/README.md

 * HDDModel2.ttm
 * shapePublisher.ttm : This publishes some messages necessary for boun perception.
 * screwRemover.ttm : Contains shortcut function which removes all screws in the scene.

-You need to load one of the HDDmodels (but not both of them).
-You also need to load shapePublisher and screwRemover(Optional).
-After that, when you run Boun perception, it will provide simple shape polygons of PCB, Case, HDD and position of screws.
+* sceneLoader.ttm : Loads 8 different scenes using signals.

+### Steps
+1. Load shapePublisher,screwRemover,sceneLoader in your scene.
+2. Run boun perception preparePolygons.
+3. You can load different scenes using sceneLoader script.
+You need to update path to Hdd models in the given variable.

+This will provide you positions of HDD parts.
 Currently, functionality of screws are designed around UIBK's workspace.